peterstace/blog/content/post/2017-01-04-path-tracing-part-03-acceleration-structure.md

 image.

 * A single global ray intersection test itself is computationally expensive.
 It must consider all of the objects in the scene.
-There may be 10s or even 100s of thousands of objects in the scene.
+There may be 100s of thousands of objects in the scene.

 ## Naive Implementation